 PART II

 \ \ \ \

 B. Issues Related to Quality Controls

 The inspection of the Firm included consideration of aspects of the Firm's system of quality control.

+B.1.
 Audit Performance

 A firm's system of quality control should provide reasonable assurance that the work performed on an audit engagement will meet applicable professional standards and regulatory requirements.
 On the basis of the information reported by the inspection team, including the audit performance deficiencies described in Part II.A (and summarized in Part I.A) and any other deficiencies identified below, the Board has concerns that the Firm's system of quality control fails to provide such reasonable assurance in at least the following respects -

-Testing Appropriate to the Audit

-The Firm's system of quality control appears not to provide sufficient assurance that the Firm will conduct all testing appropriate to a particular audit, specifically with respect to the following issues:

-\ \ \ \

-Revenue Recognition

-As discussed above, in one of the audits reviewed, the inspection team identified a significant deficiency related to the Firm's auditing of revenue, including the failure to
+B.1.a.
+Due Care and Professional Skepticism

+As discussed above, in the audit reviewed, the inspection team reported identifying a total of five audit deficiencies of such significance that they appeared to the inspection team to result in insufficiently supported audit opinions.
+With respect to each deficiency, based on review of the work papers and discussions with the engagement personnel, it appeared to the inspection team that the deficiency was attributable, at least in part, to the engagement personnel having approached that aspect of the audit without due care, including without professional skepticism.
+This information provides cause for concern about whether the Firm's engagement personnel will perform all aspects of their work on issuer audits with due care, including professional skepticism,

 This report's description of quality control issues is based on the inspection team's observations during the primary inspection procedures.
 Any changes or improvements that the Firm may have made in its system of quality control since that time may not be reflected in this report, but will be taken into account by the Board during its assessment of whether the Firm has satisfactorily addressed the quality control criticisms or defects within the twelve months after the issuance of this report.